valdisiljuconoks/optimizely-advanced-contentarea/README.md

 Bootstrap aware EPiServer content area renderer.
 Provides easy way to register display options used to customize look and feel of the blocks inside a EPiServer content area.

-## EPiServer v10 Support
+## EPiServer versions Support

+For EPiServer v10.x support please use `master` branch.
-For EPiServer v10 support please use `epi10` branch.
+For EPiServer v9.x support please use `epi9` branch.

 ## List of Topics